 During one such exchange recently, a sister had to step in and tell us two deafish persons to drop the subject.
 Our conversation was going nowhere.
-Hearing sensitivity had rolled us right into social ineptness.
-Stupidity.
-Craziness.
-Rudeness.
+Being over-sensitive about our hearing had made us socially inept.
+And rude.
+And deaf.

 Well, it’s about 60 hours since the big earthquake and my short exercise in expressive writing has already done its magic.
 In my last blog post I vented my secret thoughts and feelings, no matter how embarrassing.

 Last night I slept brilliantly for nearly six hours and dozed nicely for two more, aided by a passive meditation with the little blue man (Andrew Johnson’s meditation phone app).

 Then the morning routine begins.
 Meditate, ah, breathe slowly—nice.
 Then tai chi on the deck as rain set in—nice.
 I finish like this, hoping the neighbours don’t hear me:

 “Good morning, world!
 What can I do for you today?”

 Quick as a flash, the world replies: “Stop whinging.”